GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_solve.rst

 .. _-W:

 **-W**
-    Means that each input records has an extra column with the composite weight for each crossover record.
+    Means that each input records has an extra column just before the ID columns with the composite weight for each crossover record.
 These are used to obtain a weighted least squares solution [no weights].
 Append **u** to report unweighted mean/std [Default, report weighted stats].